IgniteUI/igniteui-documentation/topics/07_What's-New/00_Whats_New_In_2021_Volume2.md

 This topic presents the new features for the %%ProductFamilyName%%™ 2021 Volume 2 release.

+### %%ProductNameASPNETCore%%
+Infragistics %%ProductNameASPNETCore%% now supports ASP.NET Core for .NET 6 projects.
+For more information see the [Using %%ProductNameASPNETCore%%](Using-IgniteUI-Controls-in-ASP.NET-Core-project.html) topic.

+### %%ProductNameASPNETCore%% Tag Helpers
+%%ProductNameASPNETCore%% Tag Helpers now support ASP.NET Core for .NET 6 projects.
+For more information see the [Using %%ProductNameASPNETCore%% Tag Helpers](using-ignite-ui-tag-helpers.html) topic.

+### Infragistics Documents
+Infragistics Documents assemblies are now available for ASP.NET Core for .NET 6 projects.

+### %%ProductName%%
+%%ProductName%% now supports the recently released jQuery UI 1.13.0 .

 ## Chart Features

 This release introduces several new and improved visual design and configuration options for all of the chart components. e.g. Data Chart, Category Chart, and Financial Chart.